NeoTim/mistate/README.md

 > The minimal React state management library in the world

-less 1kb after gzip, 30 lines code only,
+Less than 1kb after gzip, 30 lines code only, one Api only.

 ## Installation